antipole2/PointUtility/README.md

 Proposes to drop at the chosen location using a previously copied mark as the style template.

-When a mark is dropped, the chart is centred on it and wll be zoomed in. if necessary, so that the mark is displayed.
+When a mark is dropped, the chart is centred on it and will be zoomed in. if necessary, so that the mark is displayed.

 This context menu is only available if you have previously copied a mark to be a template.